JunkBeat/UEContentExtractor/README.md

 - Click on **Start** and wait a bit.
 - Extracted files will appear in **exports** folder.

+## Troubleshooting
+If the program did not extract anything and the scan was fast enough, then most likely you need an AES key.
+You can search for it on the Internet or [extract it from game files](https://github.com/Cracko298/UE4-AES-Key-Extracting-Guide)

+You can check whether you need to specify AES/Usmap by trying to open pak/utoc via Fmodel.

+You will see one of the messages:
+- "Package has unversioned properties but mapping file is missing, can't serialize"
+- "An encrypted archive has been found.
+In order to decrypt it, please specify a working AES encryption key"

 # Building the Project in Visual Studio

 ## Requirements